Preparing and publishing your evidence

 - Knowledge – What do you know now that you did not know before?

 - Skills – What can you do now that you could not do before you had the experience, or can do better now because of the experience?

 - Reflections – What were your feelings and thoughts?
 What did you do well?
 What would you do differently?
 What values did you use?

 - Application – Think of a situation that you could apply what you have learned.

-For more information and help with reflective writing, take a look at page 15 and onwards of our ebook about maintaining your ongoing learning and development.
+For help with reflective writing, take a look at page 15 and onwards of our ebook about maintaining your ongoing learning and development.